Excel VBA UserForm

 First, let us get to the basic of the UserForm.
 How to view a UserForm and what a UserForm is.

-- In Excel worksheet go to the Developer’s tab and click on the Visual Basic editor.
+- In the Excel worksheet, go to the Developer’s tab and click on the Visual Basic editor.

 - Now how do we add a userform to this blank screen?
 In the insert tool, click on UserForms.

-- Let us change the name to sample form and see the result.
+- Let us change the name to the sample form and see the result.

 - Now let us try to change the color of the userform.
-In the properties toolbox, we have dropdown provided to us named as back color, we can select any set of colors we want.
+In the properties toolbox, we have a dropdown provided to us named as back color; we can select any set of colors we want.

 - How do we run this userform?
 Make sure that we have clicked on the userform itself and click on the run button shown in the screenshot below.
-When we click on the run button we can see that a blank form appears in the excel screen.
+When we click on the run button, we can see that a blank form appears on the excel screen.